cocoman043/brainfuck-essay/index.typ

 = Code Optimization
 \

+tsoding plainly translates all of the intermediate representation into machine code with a simple mapping ie. if an operation is `x`, then the machine code is `y`.
+Generating the machine code for the current operation does not depend on what previous operations have already been made and this is a point that can be optimized in the compiler.

 _2. Code Optimization is a very broad topic but we only focus on code-improving transformations that are machine-independent.
 Besides proper memory management, what other code optimization techniques are existing?
 Use your chosen PL to discuss these techniques_